marijnh/Eloquent-JavaScript/10_modules.md

 can be used to figure out which other modules need to be present to be able to use a given module and to automatically load dependencies.

+To separate modules in that way, each needs it own private ((scope)).

 Just putting your JavaScript code into different ((file))s does not satisfy these requirements.
 The files still share the same global namespace.
 They can, intentionally or accidentally, interfere with each other's bindings.
-And the dependency structure remains nebulous.
+And the dependency structure remains unclear.
 We can do better, as we'll see later in the chapter.

 {{index design}}